“Great take-always , so many useful resources for challenging HPA students”

 Surprisingly , Ofsted have found that only 1/3 of schools visited are using pupil premium for HPA students!
 Pupil premium funds are supposed to be for every learner on free school meals regardless of their prior ability.

-The course will explore new teaching approaches for extending the HPA students and helping them to develop their higher order thinking skills and independence required to prepare them for success.
+The course will explore new teaching approaches for challenging & extending HPA students and helping them to develop their critical thinking skills and learning behaviours necessary to ensure outstanding progress.

 Super-informative!